maumueller/HashingExperiments/README.md

 |---|---|---|---|---|---|
 | **4194304** | 286.32 ms | 293.20 ms | 312.13 ms | 375.00 ms | 510.35 ms

-The numbers show the average time it took to insert around 4 million keys into the hash table using the specific hashing scheme see.
+The numbers show the average time it took to insert around 4 million keys into the cuckoo hash table using the specific hashing scheme see.
 (Threshold set very close to the theoretical limit at 49.995% load.)
 See the [thesis](http://pkqs.net/~tre/aumueller_dissertation.pdf) for more results and details.

 ## Dependencies